samuelxyz/layouts/README.md

   LH/RH: 51.41% | 48.59%
 ```

+(This was from the time when amini included thumb space in the statistics.)

 ## Changelog

 2023-03-17: Swapped `q` and `z` between hands to improve `qu` and slightly lower same-finger stats.
 Cycled punctuation to improve `'`.
 Previous version: